We are reader supported. This post contains affiliate links. If you use these links to buy something we may earn a commission. Thanks.

 Mother of Thousands or Kalanchoe daigremontiana is a plant from Madagascar and it is popular because Mother of Thousands indoor care is easy.

-• Watering sparingly allowing soil to dry between sessions.
+• Water sparingly, allowing the soil to dry between sessions.

 • During active growing seasons, a monthly dose of diluted all-purpose fertilizer can be beneficial.